 By the Numbers

-the station purchases is from Green-e certified, Canadian, renewable energy sources
+the station purchases is from Green-e certified, Canadian, renewable

-90% of the building’s floor area is exposed to natural light due to the size and
+building’s floor area is exposed to natural light due to the size and

 This is one way we’re transforming transit.